 - TOPOGRAPHY: Mapping terrain and processes that act on it

-Even though, you can slice and dice geology in different ways…. here’s how we’ve divided the branches of geology.
+Even though you can categorize geology in different ways…. here’s how we’ve divided the branches of geology.

 Stratigraphy is concerned with the layering of archaeological remains and their position on layers of rock.
 For example, magnetostratigraphy studies magnetic fields in rocks and past pole reversals.

 Seismology, volcanoes, earthquakes… these branches of geology all have one common theme.
-The underlying process that impacts them are plate tectonics.
+The underlying process that impacts them is plate tectonics.

-Fields like seismology measures how waves travel through and around Earth from earthquakes.
-Meanwhile, tectonophysics targets the physical process that act on the behavior of waves.
+Fields like seismology measure how waves travel through and around Earth from earthquakes.
+Meanwhile, tectonophysics targets the physical process that acts on the behavior of waves.

-As tectonics play a key role in volcanoes, volcanology explains how and where volcanoes and related phenomena (lava, magma) erupt and form (past and present).
+As tectonics plays a key role in volcanoes, volcanology explains how and where volcanoes and related phenomena (lava and magma) erupt and form (past and present).

 Most geology careers involve the extraction of natural resources from the surface.
 This is where geologists relate rock types and landforms in a specific environment.